Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/learn/dealing-with-latency.md

 ## Consistency
 In addition to responsiveness, the accuracy of your simulation is important.
 Not only will it break your player's immersion, competitive games often have prize pools of multiple millions of dollars where you want to make sure when your user is targeting something on their screen, it actually hits.
 With latency, what a client receives from the server is RTT/2 ms late.
 The information available isn't the "live" one, it's the one that was sent over the internet some time earlier (for example 200ms ago).
-This means if my local player collides with a server driven networked object, I'll see my collider overlap with it before the server reacts and tells it to move.
+This means if my local player collides with a server driven networked object, I'll see my Collider overlap with it before the server reacts and tells it to move.

 <!-- (TODO LATER Jil drawing for server rewind. can do a gif of this, this kind of overlapping is pretty cool to visualize).  -->